 The affirmative vote of a majority of our outstanding common stock is required to approve the amendment to our Amended and Restated Certificate of Incorporation to effect the proposed increase in our authorized shares.
-Abstentions will be treated as votes against this proposal.
-Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
-As a result, any shares held by a brokerage firm not voted by a customer will be treated as a broker non-vote.
-Such broker non-votes will be treated as votes against this proposal.
+Abstentions and broker non-votes, if any, will be treated as votes against this proposal.
+Brokerage firms have authority to vote customers' unvoted shares held by the firms in street name on this proposal.